Vector35/binaryninja-api/docs/guide/index.md

 * Suggested merges - These are collected by searching the HLIL for variable to variable assignments that are still sound
 * Other valid merges - These are variables that can be merged but do not violate any soundness checks
-* Potentially unsound merges - These are variables that we've determined to not be sound to merge with.
+* Potentially unsound merges - These are variables that we've determined to not be sound to merge with

 Any of these merges can be undone if you determine them to be done in error by either using "Undo" or by bringing up this dialog again and unchecking the variables in question.

-### Script (Python) Console
+## Script (Python) Console

 ![console >](../img/console.png "Console")